chenders/chenders/README.md

 With over 24+ years as a software/web developer, I have been involved in projects of all kinds, across a number of different industries.
 In the first half of my career, I had traditionally been a backend developer (php, java, python), but the majority of my work at my most recent job was heavily frontend.
 Now that I have a sizable amount of frontend experience, I have gained a solid understanding and capability to operate across the entire stack -- from the OS that talks to bare metal systems, to the applications that run on them, all the way to the user experience in the browser.

-I am, as much as anyone really can be anymore, a full stack developer.

 I've made some very minor contributions to some open source projects, but... hey, better than nothing!

 | Project | Pull Request |